qoherent/ria-hub-docs/docs/content/Usage/actions/comparison.md

 Previously (Pre 1.21.0), `[actions].DEFAULT_ACTIONS_URL` defaulted to `https://gitea.com`.
 We have since restricted this option to only allow two values (`github` and `self`).
-When set to `github`, the new default, Gitea will download non-fully-qualified actions from `https://github.com`.
+When set to `github`, the new default, RIA Hub will download non-fully-qualified actions from `https://github.com`.
 For example, if you use `uses: actions/checkout@v4`, it will download the checkout repository from `https://github.com/actions/checkout.git`.

 If you want to download an action from another git hoster, you can use an absolute URL, e.g. `uses: https://gitea.com/actions/checkout@v4`.

-If your Gitea instance is in an intranet or a restricted area, you can set the URL to `self` to only download actions from your own instance by default.
+If your RIA Hub instance is in an intranet or a restricted area, you can set the URL to `self` to only download actions from your own instance by default.
 Of course, you can still use absolute URLs in workflows.

 More details about the `[actions].DEFAULT_ACTIONS_URL` configuration can be found in the [Configuration Cheat Sheet](administration/config-cheat-sheet.md#actions-actions)。